MAYA-GAIA INTRODUCTION & SITEMAP Page Update 08 24 07

 Image of historical statue of Buddha on right from wonderful portal of world-wide photos © by Rolf Gross.
 Every important Buddhist deity is associated in some manner with the lotus, either being seated upon a lotus in full bloom as in the highly stylized Tibetian Thangka renderings of Tara and bodhisattvas or holding one in their hands.
 In esoteric Buddhism, the heart of the beings is like an unopened lotus: when the virtues of the Buddha develop therein, the lotus blossoms; that is why the Buddha sits or stands on a lotus bloom.

-The Lotus Theosophy essay by Amanda F. Rooke (From Sunrise magazine, August/September 2000)
+The Lotus Theosophy Essay (link not found) by Amanda F. Rooke (From Sunrise magazine, August/September 2000)

-Mythologically speaking, lotus is a symbol of creation, since both Vishnu and Lakshmi when individually depicted are shown seated on a lotus symbolizing their serendipitous emergence.
+The Hindu Lotus Mythologically speaking, lotus is a symbol of creation, since both Vishnu and Lakshmi when individually depicted are shown seated on a lotus symbolizing their serendipitous emergence.
 The holiest of flowers for Hindus, the beautiful lotus is symbolic of the true soul of an individual.
 It represents the being, which lives in turbid waters yet rises up and blossoms to the point of enlightenment.
-The name for the familiar lotus position in meditation and yoga is derived from early Buddhist sculpture portraying Buddha seated on a lotus flower.
+Lakshmi, Devi, Lady Padma, She Who Evokes Maya The name for the familiar lotus position in meditation and yoga is derived from early Buddhist sculpture portraying Buddha seated on a lotus flower.
 Each of the various chakras in the iconography of Kundalini yoga are derivative of the lotus- culminating in the thousand-petaled symbol of awakening.
 The lotus is the national flower of India and Bangladesh and controversial as used for the symbol of the Bharatiya Janata Party (BJP) - the Hindu Right-wing political party of India, and on water tanker trucks.

 Vishnu, Lakshmi and Brahma Brahma (the Four-Faced God emerging from the lotus flower growing from the navel of Vishnu who is attended by his consort Lakshmi- CA 1870.
 Vishnu is always to be depicted holding the four attributes associated with him, the fourth being: A lotus flower or Padma, held by the lower right hand, represents spiritual liberation, Divine perfection, purity and the unfolding of Spiritual consciousness within the individual.